-Buy/sell-back agreements (securities repurchase agreements) and/or sell/buy-back agreements (reverse repurchase agreements) are not concluded for the Fund.
+Buy/sell-back agreements and/or sell/buy-back agreements are not concluded for the Fund.
 No Lombard transactions are concluded for the Fund.

-Total return swaps (TRS) and financial instruments with similar characteristics The Feeder Fund does not engage in Total Return Swaps (TRS) or financial instruments with sim
+Total return swaps (TRS) and financial instruments with similar characteristics

 The Feeder Fund does not engage in Total Return Swaps (TRS) or financial instruments with similar characteristics, including contracts for difference or CFDs.